knuutti/retime-tool/README.md

 # Knuutti's Retime Tool

-This is a tool for timing speedruns.
-You can use this tool to get accurate segment times from Youtube videos.
+This is a tool for timing speedruns, segments or anything that involves frame counts.
+You can use this tool to get accurate segment times from Youtube videos using the "Copy debug info" feature.

 ![retime-tool-preview](https://user-images.githubusercontent.com/96994953/182962357-faab915a-0334-4698-b4be-17e0be61af2e.png)